llawsonwork/SalesforceConventions/NamingConventions.md

 Widely used and commonly understood acronyms and abbreviations can be used instead of the long form.
 For example HTTP or URL or ACMA.

 #### Demonstrative Example
-The following are examples of Apex method naming that should not be used
+The following are examples of Apex method naming that should NOT be used

 Method Name | Reason
 -----------|:------